We follow the graduated approach and the four-part cycle of assess, plan, do, review.

-If the child’s needs are not successfully met through a short note, they may then progress to an SEN Support Plan which details smaller steps which are personal to your child and their progress.
+If the child’s needs persist and are not successfully met through a short note, they may then progress to an SEN Support Plan which details smaller steps which are personal to your child and their progress.
 These will be reviewed termly and a future plan made.
 Targets will be set which are designed to support your child and to improve learning outcomes.
 Progress against these targets will be reviewed regularly by the class teacher and evidence for judgements assessed.
 Teachers meet with the SENCO to discuss progress on a termly basis prior to SEN review meetings with parents/carers.
 A small percentage of children and young people with significant and/or complex needs may require an assessment that could lead to an Education, Health and Care Plan (EHCP).
 The school or parents could consider requesting an Education Health and Care Assessment.
 To inform this decision the local authority will expect to see evidence of action taken by school.
 These include:

 - records of regular interventions, strategies, reviews and outcomes;

 - the pupil’s health including the child’s medical history where relevant;

 - Early Learning Goals and National Curriculum levels of attainment in literacy and mathematics;

 - educational and other assessments, for example from an advisory specialist